 Without a Helper

 Preload the endotracheal tube onto the bougie.
-Slide it far enough down that you can stabilize both tube and bougie, but not so far down that it interferes with your ability to aim the bougie into the mouth and trachea.
+Slide it far enough down that you can stabilize both tube and bougie.
+However don’t advance so far down that it interferes with your ability to manipulate the bougie into trachea.

 Once you have the bougie in the trachea slowly “railroad” the bougie as above.